 For students who are considering Music as a VCE subject and/or want to study Music later in life, this subject provides essential foundation work.
-Solo performance is emphasised, supported by theoretical and aural training work.
-Students will be taught how to perform, how to write music and how to analyse what they hear.
-This subject is based on the VCE Performance programs.
+Musical performance is emphasised, supported by music theory, aural comprehension and performance technique.
+Students will be taught how to perform and how to analyse what they hear.